Understanding Let-to-Buy Mortgages

 Whilst taking on two mortgages at once might sound daunting, there are a few circumstances where it can be a very helpful option, such as:

-• You don’t want to sell your home for sentimental reasons, i.e it was inherited from family, but still want to move to another property
+- You don’t want to sell your home for sentimental reasons, i.e. it was inherited from family, but you still want to move to another property.

-• You need to move elsewhere for a number of years for work or family commitments, but plan to move back home in the future
+- You need to move elsewhere for a number of years due to work or family commitments, but you plan to move back home in the future.

-• You want to buy a home with a new partner, but retain your own home(s) for security
+- You want to buy a home with a new partner but retain your home(s) for security.

 How they are calculated

-Each mortgage that you take out in this scenario is different, so they will be calculated slightly differently to each other and you’ll need to meet both sets of criteria in order for this to work.
+Each mortgage you take out in this scenario is different, so they will be calculated slightly differently.
+You’ll need to meet both sets of criteria for this to work.
 We’ll take a more in-depth look at the criteria later in the article.

 The loan amount for the buy-to-let mortgage that you take out on your existing property will typically be based on the potential rental income it can generate.
 It’s a good idea to do some research to find out the income that a property of a similar size and state could achieve in the local area.